 20. Maryland

-Game day in Maryland is all about the crab—celebrate the big game with hot crab dip, crab cakes, or crab spinach dip.
+Game day in Maryland is all about the crab.
+You’ll see hot crab dip bubbling away, crisp golden crab cakes, and of course, creamy crab spinach dip.

 21. Massachusetts